geog-464/lab8/README.md

 As you edit the webpage files, you may want to make commits now and then, however they likely won't be needed considering you are not asked to do any programming in this lab...
 Once you have completed the lab (as outlined in `index.html`), you should push/upload your work to your repo.

 When you are satisfied with your webpage and have uploaded/pushed it to your repo, you need to make your index.html visible on the web.
-Github makes this possible with a nifty feature called [Github pages](https://pages.github.com/) (see below):
+Github makes this possible with a nifty feature called [Github pages](https://pages.github.com/), which basically turns your repository into a webserver (see below):
 - You can tell if a Github repo is deployable as a website when:
   - On the right-hand pane, under **Environments**, there is a *github-pages* link.
   - After clicking this link, in the following page, you are able to view the site by clicking the topmost **View deployment** link.